ostermannBernd/My-Android-Apps/README.md

     EV Station Finder USA&CAN and EV Station Finder Plus USA&CAN BoPlanets and BoPlanets Plus
 The Apps are available at Google Play Store.
-Actually there is only the the Privacy Policy file my-privacy-policy.html.
+Actually there is only the Privacy Policy file my-privacy-policy.html.